 Before filing for divorce, you will most likely need to comply with not only your state's residency requirements, but also local county or district residency requirements.
-Again, using California as an example, in order to file for divorce in the state you and/or your spouse must have lived in the state for six months AND in one of the state's counties for the previous three months.
 Check with the local county/district branch of your state's court to learn more about residency requirements for filing for divorce.

 Have Questions About Where to File for Divorce?
 Get in Touch with an Attorney